behu-kea/ITA23-2-sem/applikationsudvikling/14-testing.md

 - Clicking on a note in the overview will take you to the right note
 - When creating a new note that note will show up in the overview
 - When searching for a note the correct notes will be shown in the overview
-- Deleting a node will delete it from the overview
+- Deleting a note will delete it from the overview

-## Tværfagligt projekt
+## UI teste for jeres tværfaglige projekt

 Lav nogle UI tests for jeres app

+## Fastforward til jeres MVP

+Jeg kommer til at sidde klar til at give jer feedback på jeres MVP